alerrandro1999/alerrandro1999/README.md

 ## Package Composer

-- [Package - Return Century](https://github.com/alerrandro1999/alerrandro-returncentury) - A simple PHP package to return the century of the year given.
+- [Package - Return Century](https://packagist.org/packages/alerrandro/returncentury) - A simple PHP package to return the century of the year given.

-- [Package - Return Dates](https://github.com/alerrandro1999/alerrandro-returndate) - A simple package for Brazilian calendar date returns.
+- [Package - Return Dates](https://packagist.org/packages/alerrandro/returndate) - A simple package for Brazilian calendar date returns.

+- [Package - Validation and regex](https://packagist.org/packages/alerrandro/validador-e-regex) - A package for validating CPF/CNPJ and some regex.

 <br/>